Welcome to today's edition of the Rush 24-7 podcast.

 This sentence was not written accidentally.

-Would they step back and reevaluate their assumptions, or would they accuse the Bush administration of planting the evidence as part of a Carl Rove-inspired pre-election dirty trick?
+Would they step back and reevaluate their assumptions, or would they accuse the Bush administration of planting the evidence as part of a Karl Rove-inspired pre-election dirty trick?

 Far from politics ending at the water's edge, today's partisan battles seem to take on added ferocity when they concern foreign policy.

-And I haven't said anything about this because I don't like to spread things around that that end up having to be explained later.
+And I have it say anything about this because I don't like to spread things around that end up having to be explained later.

-But you there we have there is a treasure trove of documents continuing to be discovered, being released.
+But there is a treasure trove of documents continuing to be discovered, being released.

-Uh and and I have I've been Hearing little whispers, little whispers about evidence of WMD.
+And I have, I've been hearing little whispers, little whispers about evidence of WMD.

 But when I see this sentence from Fund in the Wall Street Journal, you don't write that by accident.

-What if incontrovertible evidence soon it's produced of weapons of mass destruction?
+What if incontrovertible evidence soon is produced of weapons of mass destruction?

-They are they are purposely ignoring all of these things.
+They are purposely ignoring all of these things.

 Because the whole theory of getting out of there is that Bush lied, this was unnecessary, lost American treasure.